-Wagner Surname Genealogy
+Wagner Surname Meaning

 The German surname Wagner is an occupational name for a waggoner or carter, derived from the Old German wagen meaning “wagon.”
 Wagner from waganari may also mean a wagon maker.

 Clearly being a waggoner was a position of some importance in medieval times as no fewer than thirty three coats of arms were granted to name-holding families.

-Wagner Resources on
+Wagner Surname Resources on The Internet

 - Wagners in Tobyhanna Township